soar-tech/strapi/docs/3.x.x/guides/database.md

         - Continue with the default installation of the `Data` and `Log` directories.
         - Click `Next`

-4. You may choose _NOT_ to install _MongoDB Compass_, by unchecking `Install MongoDB Compass`, otherwise click `Next`.
+3. You may choose _NOT_ to install _MongoDB Compass_, by unchecking `Install MongoDB Compass`, otherwise click `Next`.

-5. Click `Install`, and let MongoDB finish installing.
+4. Click `Install`, and let MongoDB finish installing.
 When it is complete, click `Finish`.

-6. Let's start the `mongod` background service.
+5. Start the `mongod` background service.
 Open a new command line window and navigate to the following directory and then execute the `mongod` command:

 ```bash
 C:\>